-If you were following Philip Fisher’s investing philosophy, you may see that it has a potential to grow in the future as more people are open to using digital technology to connect, and the advertising revenue has been growing.
+If you were following Philip Fisher’s investing philosophy, you might see that it has a potential to grow in the future as more people are open to using digital technology to connect, and the advertising revenue has been increasing.
 Hence, you would likely invest in Facebook.

 That being said, you will be taking a huge risk because if Facebook didn’t perform up to expectation, you would lose part of your investment capital.

 Instead of looking at growth stocks and projecting their value into the future, Benjamin Graham looks at stocks that are already trading cheaper than the value today.

 Warren Buffett’s advice to the small value investors

 Don’t lose hope yet.

 Because Warren Buffett did share how he would invest if he were a retail investor like us.
 He shared this key information in a Berkshire Hathaway shareholder meeting.
 You can watch the video here.